upojzsb/PortForwardingWizard/README.md

 ## Jupyter
-Suppose that the IP of the jump server is `1.1.1.1`, the username of jump server and the target host are the same, which is `username`, hostname of the target is `gpu02`, which could be accessed on the jump server, the port of Jupyter would occur when running it, and you want to map it as `10022` on localhost.
+Suppose that the IP of the jump server is `1.1.1.1`, the username of the jump server and the target host is the same, which is `username`, the hostname of the target is `gpu02`, which could be accessed on the jump server, the port of Jupyter would occur when running it, and you want to map it as `10022` on localhost.

 First, make a configure file for Jupyter on your target host: